grippy/automate/docs/tutorial.md

       run:
 ```

-You'll notice we have Values section.
+You'll notice we have a `values` section.
 "Ok, what's this do, exactly?"

 This is something we borrowed from Helm.
 You know how we can pass multiple values files for a chart and they're merged into a single hierarchical object?